Spotlight

 With overfishing comes tangible consequences: fragile marine ecosystems have been thrown off balance, and “bycatch”—the unintended sea life that gets captured in the nets—is estimated to

-40 percent of the industry’s combined haul.
+be up to 40 percent of the industry’s combined haul.
 Some fish, including bluefin tuna, grouper, and orange roughy, are already inching toward extinction, while others have been seriously com- promised.

 Because they operate offshore, mega ships are largely beyond oversight.
 Open water is akin to the Wild West, where in addition to fishing quo- tas, labor laws, environmental codes, and ethical business practices are often flouted and almost impossible to enforce.
 The industry calls this IUU fishing—illegal, unreported, and unregulated.